-- For a first time offender, a placement in the Innovation (I) Academy for a period of half a school year as defined as follows: If the placement is made before November 1st, the period of assignment to the Innovation Academy shall be for the remainder of the first semester.
-If the placement is made on or after November 1st, the period of assignment to the Innovation Academy shall be for the remainder of the school year.
-If the placement is made before April 1st the assignment will be for the remainder of the school year.
-If the assignment is made on or after April 1st the assignment shall be for the remainder of the school vear and the first semester of the ensuing school year.
-As an additional condition of the discipline, the Tribunal also may require the student to attend appropriate program sessions on alcohol and drug awareness and prevention. - (II) For a second offense or where the evidence establishes that the student was distributing, selling, attempting to sell, transmit to another person, or was in possession of a large amount of any prohibited substance, or packaged in such a manner that the evidence indicates it to be for sale or distribution, the minimum discipline to be rendered by the Tribunal shall be one full school year expulsion, where the individual circumstances, facts, and evidence of the case warrant such a disposition of the case. - (III) Furthermore, there may be occasions where the particular facts and circumstances surrounding the violation of this rule, may indicate that the student, regardless of whether or not it is a first offense, shall receive a greater or lesser discipline than recommended by the Principal, Principal's designee, or the Tribunal.
+- (I) First Offense: The student shall be suspended out of school for ten (10) days and shall be required to attend a drug education program.
+If the parent/guardian and student accept the offer to attend the drug education program, 5 days of the 10-day suspension shall be waived upon successful completion of the drug education program.
+If the drug education program is not successfully completed, the full 10-day suspension will be imposed. - (II) Second Offense: The student shall be suspended out of school for ten (10) days and shall be required to attend a drug education program.
+The student shall be placed on probation for the remainder of the current school year and may be brought back before the tribunal for any serious disciplinary offense.
+The school administration may refer the student for additional counseling, as appropriate. - (III) Subsequent Offense: For subsequent offenses and/or where the evidence establishes that the student was distributing, selling, attempting to sell, transmit to another person, or was in possession of a large amount of any prohibited substance, or packaged in such a manner that the evidence indicates it to be for sale or distribution, the matter shall be referred to the Tribunal for discipline, which may include, but shall not be limited to, assignment to the Alternative Center, long-term suspension, or expulsion, depending upon the individual circumstances, facts, and evidence of the case. - (IV) Furthermore, there may be occasions where the particular facts and circumstances surrounding the violation of this rule, may indicate that the student, regardless of whether or not it is a first offense, shall receive a greater or lesser discipline than recommended by the Principal, Principal's designee, or the Tribunal.
 The Superintendent or designee after consultation with the Board Attorney shall have the discretion to modify the discipline.
-Provided, however, a written summary of the reasons for the modification shall be prepared and distributed in accordance with the Tribunal law and Board procedures. - (IV) Students charged with any prohibited substance violation shall be referred to the appropriate court or arrested and charged with appropriate criminal statutes. - (V) Principals will address this policy with the student body and faculty during the first month of each school year to explain the policy and the penalties for violations.
+Provided, however, a written summary of the reasons for the modification shall be prepared and distributed in accordance with the Tribunal law and Board procedures. - (V) Students charged with any prohibited substance violation shall be referred to the appropriate court or arrested and charged with appropriate criminal statutes. - (VI) Principals will address this policy with the student body and faculty during the first month of each school year to explain the policy and the penalties for violations.